hlatourette/study/DEVELOPERS.md

 ## <a name="setup"> Development Setup

-This document describes how to set up your development environment.
+How to set up your development environment.

 ### Installing Dependencies
 Before you can develop for study, you must install and configure the following dependencies on your